NVIDIA/spark-rapids-ml/notebooks/databricks/README.md

       NCCL_DEBUG=INFO
       ```
 - Start the configured cluster.
 - Select your workspace and upload the desired [notebook](../) via `Import` in the drop down menu for your workspace.
+For the no-import-change UX, you can try the example [kmeans-no-import-change.ipynb](../kmeans-no-import-change.ipynb).